-When it comes to reading comprehensions, a lot of practice is required in aptitude test preparation.
+When it comes to reading comprehension, a lot of practice is required in aptitude test preparation.
 It needs careful reading, understanding and interpretation of every sentence.

-The options will be created in order to confuse you on various interpretations.
+The options will be created in order to confuse you with various interpretations.
 Do not rush to read questions, find lines in the comprehension and answer.

 Instead, read the entire comprehension at once, understand what the author wants to convey and then read the questions.
 It will help you to quickly find the appropriate answers.

 Sometimes, there are questions on synonyms, antonyms and analogy as well.
 You need a good vocabulary for that.
 So start building it while aptitude test preparation.
 This vocabulary can be developed by reading.

 It’s true.
 You can obviously not know all the words.
 So try to go through the most frequently used words in questions of a particular company’s aptitude test.
 Most of them shall be repeated.

 Apart from this, some companies like TCS placement take an e-mail writing round to check your verbal aptitude.
 In this case, your grammar, as well as your vocabulary, will help you.

 - Make sure your statements are grammatically correct.